 2. Seeds and dried fruits

-- Brazil nuts are high in selenium.
+- The Brazil nuts are rich in selenium.

 - Hazelnuts are a source of fiber and vitamin E.

-3. Seaweed
+3. Seaweeds

 There are no fewer than 800 varieties of seaweed in France!
 They have undeniable nutritional benefits.
 They provide notable amounts of vitamins, minerals, and fiber.